nicklalone/CIST_2500/04_R_Stuff-Intro/README.md

 2. I can't make something better.
 3. It requires you to navigate R and we need to get comfortable with it.

+However, there is a super neat and useful cheat sheet we can pull up.
+It is essentially a graphic representation of what is selected given operators in the filter function.
+I really love the way it looks and it's been very useful to use.

 ![The Cheat Sheet](/images/filter.png)

 And what these operators can do is amazing!
 While for this dataset, we might not use many of these, for others...they will be so, so useful.
+And so, we go off to use a real dataset in the world of a tutorial.

 ## <a id="tutorial"></a>How to Start a Tutorial